Sagarv812/WinteROS_2025/Week 1/Week 1: Building StarkOS Foundations.md

 Now we source the setup files:
 > We do this to ensure that the custom packages and nodes that you make are available to the terminal `ros2` command.
 It's used to set up your environment.
 After every `colcon build`, **make sure to source your setup**.

+Sourcing is like reconnecting the suit’s power bus — the system won’t recognize new modules until the link is refreshed

 ```bash
 source install/setup.bash